Nance-Lab/textile/README.md

 See the Publication
 ===========

-How to use as a student:
+How to Use as a Student:
 ===========

-How to use as an instructor wanting to teach our lessons:
+How to Use as an Instructor - Teaching Current Modules:
 ===========

-How to use as an instructor wanting to develop your own curriculum:
+How to Use as an Instructor - :
 ===========

 What's next for us?